jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 # Model

+###### Note: For different versions of the GRU model and recorded weights, please refer to corresponding branches on GitHub.

 ### Model Visualization

 As a variation of RNN, when a sequence of time series data is fed into the model, GRU uses the previous hidden state and the new input to predict a new output and new hidden state.
 The update gate decides how much past information should be passed to the next iteration while the reset gate determines how much past information should be forgotten.